lxvm/AutoBZ.jl/docs/src/pages/workflow.md

 ## Running jobs

-Users of `AutoBZ` who would like to use the `AutoBZ.Jobs` module will find scripts in the `demos` folder of the repository titled `OC_calculation_...` that demonstrate how to use those scripts.
+Users of `AutoBZ` will find scripts in the `demos` to use as templates for their jobs.
 From the working directory configured above, the scripts from the `demos` folder can be copied back, as well any coefficient files for the calculations that will be run.
 ```
 julia> ; # enters a shell
-shell> cp -t . dev/AutoBZ/demos/svo_hr.dat dev/AutoBZ/demos/svo_r.dat dev/AutoBZ/demos/OC_berry.jl
+shell> cp -t . dev/AutoBZ/demos/svo_hr.dat dev/AutoBZ/demos/svo_r.dat dev/AutoBZ/demos/kc_benchmark.jl
 ```
-In the lines above, the script `OC_berry.jl` was copied along with its default data files into the working directory.
+In the lines above, the script `kc_benchmark.jl` was copied along with its default data files into the working directory.
 Note if you have data files with different names, the script needs to be edited to load those files instead.
 Moreover, the files in the working directory can be freely edited without